At a Glance - Solving Word Problems

 y – 8 = -7(x – 5)

-We want to find the y-intercept of the line.
+We want to find the y-intercept of the line, since that's the point where x = 0 days.
 We can do this by rearranging our point-slope equation into slope-intercept form.

 Come to think of it, they ask us for a whole lot of stuff without giving much back in return.
-We are in a one-sided relationship, and should probably get out of it.
+We're in a one-sided relationship and should probably get out of it.
 We'll see what our therapist has to say about this on Tuesday.